s-kustm/interview/README.md

 		3. Similar to stored XSS.

 Mitigation:
-	All data being retrived from the database must be escaped or encoded before using it.
+	All data being retrieved from the database must be escaped or encoded before using it.

 11. SSL versus TLS